Boredom Busters: Why Being Bored with Life Can Be Good

 No. 2 Boredom Busters Debunked: Bored With Life Can Prevent Overstimulation

-Another boredom buster to the stereotype that boredom is bad, is that being bored with life can actually help prevent the exhaustion that comes from constant overstimulation.
+Being bored can provide an opportunity to focus on the future or what you want out of life.
+Another boredom buster to the stereotype that boredom is bad, is that being bored with life can help prevent the exhaustion that comes from constant overstimulation.
 Autistic brains process and absorb every detail of the environment.

 Being in loud, crowded, or brightly lit spaces rapidly depletes mental energy.
 There is no reprieve from the light hitting eyes, sound waves striking eardrums, or scents overwhelming the nose.
 After too much stimulation without rest, meltdowns and shutdowns often occur.

-No. 3 Boredom Busters Debunked: Boredom Actually Enhances Creativity and Problem-Solving
+No. 3 Boredom Busters Debunked: Boredom Enhances Creativity and Problem-Solving

 Without external noise, the mind turns inward.
-New imaginative thoughts emerge, philosophical questions arise, poetry or art ideas flow.
+New imaginative thoughts emerge philosophical questions arise, and poetry or art ideas flow.
 Boredom creates space for intuition and inspiration.
-Likewise, working through boredom encourages development of initiative.
+Likewise, working through boredom encourages the development of initiative.

 No. 4 Boredom Busters Debunked: Being Bored With Life Promotes Special Interest Exploration

 Being bored with life and figuring out something to do can be good for you.
-It also helps avoid the feeling of, "my life is boring."Finally, if you are saying “my life is boring,” when chances are you’ll begin to seek an opportunity to dive deeper into special interests.
+It also helps avoid the feeling of, "my life is boring."Finally, if you are saying “My life is boring,” then chances are you’ll begin to seek an opportunity to dive deeper into special interests.

-People assume being bored with life means being listless and unmotivated, and often with the case of individuals with autism specifically, the opposite is true.
+People assume being bored with life means being listless and unmotivated, and often in the case of individuals with autism specifically, the opposite is true.

 Having uninterrupted special interest time leads to a wealth of acquired knowledge.
 For example, a train-loving child may dig into train history, mechanics, model building, or related math concepts when bored.

 An art-focused teen might experiment with multiple mediums and styles if left to their own devices.
-Boredom enables granular exploration.
-It’s not true that being bored with life is always a bad thing, because it encourages finding new interests and activities that lead to a better life overall.
+Boredom enables exploration.
+It’s not true that being bored with life is always a bad thing because it encourages finding new interests and activities that lead to a better life overall.

 My Life is Boring: Problems with Excessive Boredom

+It's okay to feel bored at times.
+Use it to grow.
 Additionally, chronic boredom often causes anxiety, restlessness, frustration, and depression.
-Autistic people tend to thrive with structure.
+Autistics tend to thrive with structure.
 A lack of purposeful activity or goals on an ongoing basis can be distressing.
 Excessive boredom may exacerbate social isolation and special interest fixations as well.
 Overall, too much unconstructive boredom can negatively impact mental health.

 Specifically, research shows that adolescents and adults on the spectrum are more likely to engage in unhealthy coping behaviors when excessively bored with life.
 A study in Sweden found autistic teens were seven times more likely to develop substance abuse problems if they lacked recreational activities and reported being bored.

 Boredom seems to override the autistic tendency towards rule-following and caution.
 Dangerous behavior supplies immediate stimulation.
 This effect is especially strong in teens and young adults whose frontal lobes are still developing.
 Impulsivity spikes when bored.
-Parents, caregivers, spouses and friends should thus watch for signs of risky, self-destructive behavior if an autistic loved one complains of frequent and persistent boredom.
+Parents, caregivers, spouses, and friends should thus watch for signs of risky, self-destructive behavior if an autistic loved one complains of frequent boredom.

 Chronic boredom is also closely tied to anxiety and depression.
-Everyone requires meaning, goals, agency and structure.
-When days lack routine, productivity, socializing or recreation, restlessness and hopelessness often follow.
+Everyone requires meaning, goals, and structure.
+When days lack routine, productivity, socializing, or recreation, restlessness, and hopelessness often follow.
 Excessive boredom strips away purpose, leaving fear for the future.

 So how can autistic individuals and their supporters find balance when it comes to being bored with life?
 Luckily, there are many ways to overcome boredom busters and stay stimulated.